jainsumit12/crwal4aichat/README.md

 #### Chat Profiles

 The chat interface supports different profiles that customize the behavior of the assistant.
 Each profile has its own system prompt, search settings, and site filtering capabilities.
-So ideally use crawl the sitemap for a doc site and then use or create a profile with an additional system prompt to be an expert about those docs.
+So ideally crawl the sitemap for a doc site and then use or create a profile with an additional system prompt to be an expert about those docs.

 Built-in profiles:
 - **default**: General-purpose assistant that searches all sites